logo

 Natural Remedies

 For mild to moderate cases of anxiety, natural remedies can offer a holistic approach.
 CBD oil, derived from the hemp plant, has gained popularity for its potential calming effects on dogs.
-Herbal supplements like chamomile, valerian root, and passionflower are known for their anxiety-reducing properties.
+It can be found in various dog hemp products, from liquids to chews.
+Herbal supplements like chamomile, valerian root, and passionflower are known for their anxiety-reducing properties and are often found in anxiety drops and calming chews for dogs.
 Additionally, providing a safe, quiet space for your dog during stressful situations and engaging in regular exercise can help manage anxiety.

 Behavioral Training